 An example of sanctions and negative publicity for Australian aged care facilities (The Guardian, September 2019).

 Bug Control can provide an onsite audit/review of your infection control programme.
 A strategic plan is then developed to assess your ongoing needs for infection control and the gaps identified.
-As part of our audit feedback process, we also provide education to key staff on the day.
+As part of our aged cared audit feedback process, we also provide education to key staff on the day.
 Our consultants can give you direct advice on the spot.

 A considerable benefit of the onsite audits is to bring a fresh perspective into your facility.
 This independent oversight can better signal things you might miss because you see them every day.
 Our auditing staff know all the latest guideline requirements and how to ensure you are going to comply with all areas of infection control and pass your next government audit.